 A Yale education extends far beyond a major, a collection of courses, or the boundaries of campus.
 Students arrive encompassing a wide range of life experiences that naturally broadens and enriches their understandings of each other.
 Students then take these evolving perspectives with them around the world through Yale-facilitated programs that provide unexpected opportunities for further growth and discovery.

 No two Yale students walk the same path before their undergraduate journey, nor do they take the same path once they begin.
 Yale College seeks students from all walks and stages of life - including transfers and nontraditional, adult students - who will make the most of Yale's unique opportunities and its many vibrant communities.
 All students gather at Yale to develop their intellectual, moral, civic, and creative capacities to the fullest, and the majority disperse to participate in study, research, or internships abroad in disciplines inside and outside their majors.
 International experiences are accessible to all students regardless of class year, major, or financial need, and students can connect with experienced advisers at Yale's Center for International and Professional Experience in their very first semester.

 "Diversity is illustrated by differing perspectives, conflicting opinions, distinct backgrounds, and unique ways of looking at the world, all of which are critical to the Yale experience.
 The remarkable diversity of this student population, combined with undergraduates' intense curiosity and drive, makes Yale an incredibly exciting place to learn."

 Stephen Pitti Professor of History and American Studies and Associate Head of Ezra Stiles College

-6,536 undergraduates enrolled as of 2021
+enrolled as of 2022

 50 states

 68 countries

-48% men 52% women
+48% men

+50% women

+2% another gender

-51% identify as members of a minority group
+53% identify as members

+of a minority group

+18% first-generation

-18% first-generation four-year college students
+four-year college students

-12% international students
+10% international students

-63% attended public high school

-64% receive financial assistance

-17% are Pell Grant recipients

-25% major in the Arts and Humanities

-39% major in the Social

-36% major in STEM

-19% hold double majors

-Students may apply to Yale in one of three ways: as first-year students: as transfer students: or to the Eli Whitney Students Program, a unique program designed for adult learners.

-Half of the transfer and Eli Whitney students who entered Yale in the fall of 2022 applied from community college.